MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

    :alt: Pointer Event Dispatcher Flow
    :align: center

-A widget can redefine its reactive area by subclassing the `contains(int x, int y) <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html#contains-int-int->`_ method.
+A widget can redefine its reactive area by subclassing the `contains(int x, int y)`_ method.
 It is useful when a widget does not fill fully its bounds.

 ..
 Add an example such as a circular slider or an analog watchface.

+.. _Desktop.getWidgetAt(int, int): https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Desktop.html#getWidgetAt-int-int-
+.. _contains(int x, int y): https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html#contains-int-int-

 Style
 -----